Easter Tuesday is the day after Easter Monday.

 In other parts of Poland, the girls get to hit the boys with red willow branches.

 In Bristol, England, at the church of St Michael-on-the-Mount, Without, located at the bottom of St Michael’s Hill near the Christmas Steps, Easter Tuesday used to be also Tuppenny (“Twopenny”) Starvers Day.
 Any child attending morning service today was given the gift of a “tuppenny” bun.
 (A regular plain old bun cost a penny, but a special, spiced bun cost two pennies i.e. “tuppeny”.)
 The practice was funded from a bequest left for it in 1739.

 The church was called “without” because it was built just outside the city walls.
 The church was damaged during the Blitz, then restored but finally closed in 1999.
-As of August, 2006, Bristol City Council was still considering proposals for alternative use for the building, and its organ, built by Vowles of Bristol in 1884, was for sale.
+Since then, the bun tradition has been picked up by a local primary school. https://calendarcustoms.com/articles/tuppenny-starvers/

 Easter Tuesday in 1941 was the night of the Easter Tuesday Blitz in Belfast, Northern Ireland.
 East Belfast was pounded the entire night by German bombers.

 In the Anglican Church calendar, today is also dedicated to Doubting Thomas, the Apostle, who on this day insisted on examining the wounds of the risen Jesus before he would believe he had come back to life.